andrew/ultimate-awesome/README.md

 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-sf](https://github.com/phil-ociraptor/awesome-sf) - An awesome list for those who are new to SF, visiting SF, and those who have lived in SF for years but want to see their city with new eyes.
 - [Awesome-Community](https://github.com/rafaecheve/Awesome-Community) - Repository about how to build communities online.
-- [awesome-blessed](https://github.com/rajasegar/awesome-blessed) - Awesome list of resources for blessed.
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [awesome-xiaochengxu](https://github.com/shaojiankui/awesome-xiaochengxu) - 微信小程序， 微信小程序应用号开发资源大全.
 - [awesome-SharePoint](https://github.com/siaf/awesome-SharePoint) - A curated list of awesome SharePoint frameworks, libraries and software.
+- [Awesome-HPE-Open-Source](https://github.com/sirredbeard/Awesome-HPE-Open-Source) - An Awesome list of open source initiatives at HPE.
 - [awesome-cpp](https://github.com/skykingf/awesome-cpp) - 最有用的开源C/C++资源。.
 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
 - [awesome](https://github.com/tribixbite/awesome) - Awesome GitHub repos.